 - Land matching assistance and consultation

 - Online resources on buying, leasing, and selling land

 - Community-driven workshops and land access-focused events

 Farm to Farmer is a critical step in ensuring that our farmers—aspiring, expanding, and retiring—will continue to have a place in Washington’s changing landscape.

-We plan to launch Farm to Farmer in early spring 2018.
+This project is still taking shape.
 Sign up for The Crop to receive the latest updates.